-- We are continually developing as an employer of choice to attract, develop and promote an inclusive and diverse employee population. - We continue to design and provide responsive services and customer care that meet the needs of an increasingly diverse customer base.
+Galway County Council is continually developing as an employer of choice to attract, develop and promote an inclusive and diverse employee population.

+Galway County Council continues to design and provide responsive services and customer care that meet the needs of an increasingly diverse customer base.